stijn-dejongh/lovecraft_public_domain/raw_converts/hmb.md

 others remained to watch the fast sinking victims as the line of bobbing heads showed above the mounting waves in the fitful lightning flashes.
-I recall thinking of those heads, and the bulging eyes they must contain; eyes that might well reflect all the fright, panic, and delirium of a malignant universe&mdash;all the sorrow, sin, and misery, blasted hopes and unfulfilled desires, fear, loathing and anguish of the ages since time&rsquo;s beginning; eyes alight with all the soul-racking pain of eternally blazing infernos.
+I recall thinking of those heads, and the bulging eyes they must contain; eyes that might well reflect all the fright, panic, and delirium of a malignant universe--all the sorrow, sin, and misery, blasted hopes and unfulfilled desires, fear, loathing and anguish of the ages since time's beginning; eyes alight with all the soul-racking pain of eternally blazing infernos.

   And as I gazed out beyond the heads, my fancy conjured up still another eye;